 Many groomed ski areas at Lake Tahoe do, in fact, close in April.
-If the winter had been a dry one, they’ll close even earlier than that and, even if it had been a big snow winter, most ski resorts close regardless of conditions by the third week of April.
+If the winter was dry, they’ll close even earlier.
+And, even if it had been a big snow winter, most ski resorts close by the third week of April.
 Most people just aren’t thinking about skiing by the end of April.

 There are some holdouts, however.
-Squaw Valley has been making a habit for the past couple of years of staying open at least until July 4th (!).
+Squaw Valley, in recent years, has tried to stay open until July 4th (!).
 But when I talk about spring cross-country skiing, I’m most mostly referring to venturing off-trail and in Lake Tahoe’s backcountry.

 This is where the real magic of spring skiing takes place.

-Believe it or not, even in the driest of Lake Tahoe winters, you’ll still often find snow the following September and October lingering around the upper elevations on north facing aspects of mountains.
+Believe it or not, even in the driest of Lake Tahoe winters, you’ll still often find snow the following September and October.
+It tends to linger around the upper elevations on north facing aspects of mountains.

-Although I won’t necessarily go out seeking snow at that time of the year to ski, my point is that it’s guaranteed that there’ll be more than enough snow in the backcountry in March, April, and May for some incredible “post-season” cross-country skiing and snowshoeing.
+I won’t necessarily seek out snow for skiing at that time of the year.
+However, you’ll find snow in the backcountry during March, April, and May.
+This late season snow makes for incredible “post-season” cross-country skiing and snowshoeing.

-With that said, all of the reasons listed below for my love of spring skiing do apply to cross-country skiing at actual groomed ski areas.
-The problem is that those resorts close well before the snow completely melts.
+With that said, the reasons listed below also apply to cross-country skiing at groomed ski areas.
+Unfortunately, those resorts often close well before the snow completely melts.

 1) Stable Snowpack:

-Where once you might have had to wade through multiple feet of fresh snow, by spring you’ll be able to kick and glide easily across the top of the snowpack to just about anywhere you’d like venture.
+Where once you might have had to wade through multiple feet of fresh snow, by spring you’ll be able to diagonal stride easily across the top of the snowpack to just about anywhere you’d like venture.

-That is, so long as you time it right and ski during either the first few hours of the day or in the evening.
+That is, so long as you time it right and ski during appropriate hours.
+This is either the first few hours of the day or in the evening.

 If you’re out cross-country skiing in the middle of the day during the spring, avoid steep terrain.
-Also be careful when traveling during or after a significant spring rain shower because, this too, can destabilize the snowpack on steep terrain and trigger a loose wet avalanche.
+Also be careful when traveling during or after a significant spring rain shower.
+This scenario, too, can destabilize the snowpack on steep terrain and trigger a loose wet avalanche.

 2) Parking and Access: